Warning: The Dangers of Divorce Without a Financial Settlement

 Financial matters in a divorce can be complex, involving issues such as property division, spousal support, and child support.

-Without expert advice, you may overlook significant aspects, which can lead to an inequitable distribution of assets.
+Reaching a fair financial settlement is a complex task.
+Without expert advice, you may overlook significant aspects.
+This can lead to an inequitable distribution of assets.

 Furthermore, not getting support or advice from experts can leave you in the dark if any of the following happens: